OfficeDev/office-scripts-docs/docs/resources/samples/getting-started.md

 // ^^ This is not allowed ^^
 ```

-The `any` type presents challenges to the way Office Script processes the Excel APIs.
+The `any` type presents challenges to the way Office Scripts processes the Excel APIs.
 It causes issues when the variables are sent to Excel APIs for processing.
 Knowing the type of variables used in the script is essential to the processing of script and hence explicit definition of any variable with `any` type is prohibited.
 You will receive a compile-time error (error prior to the running of the script) if there is any variable with `any` type defined in the script.
 You will see an error in the editor as well.

 ![Explicit any error](../../images/getting-started-eanyi.png)